 Additional airport support facilities include increasing fuel storage capacity on the airport.
 There are currently three fuel farms at Dallas Executive Airport that, when combined, allow for a total fuel storage capacity of 66,000 gallons.
 Of this total, 34,000 gallons are dedicated to Jet A fuel and 32,000 gallons are dedicated to 100LL.
 In order to accommodate the projected aviation demand through the long term planning period, it is recommended that additional fuel storage be provided.
-Future planning accommodates additional fuel storage on the east side of the airport in an area north of the terminal facility adjacent to Voyager Drive.
+The airport's engineer has developed a plan to accommodate additional fuel storage on the east side of the airport adjacent to the intersection of Apollo Drive and Mariner Drive.
 As depicted on the development plan, six additional fuel tanks are proposed that would have the capability of storing 72,000 gallons of aviation fuel.
-Also included on the Master Plan Concept are proposed fuel farms on the west side of the airport.
+Also included on the Master Plan Concept is a proposed fuel farm on the west side of the airport.
 As potential aviation development on the airport's west side expands, it is desirable to have fueling capabilities readily available to serve aircraft operations in this area.